Updated: Sep 22

 “I do think that it's important that administrators understand that Yellowdig is a tool that their instructors are going to be using, and that the choices that their instructors make, are going to influence whether that tool is having the sorts of positive impacts that they want it to have on their students.
 So for that reason, I think it's important that administrators understand the difference that they're getting when they're adding Yellowdig into their tech stack, and that they understand the opportunities and how they can help their instructors achieve those goals.
 We've definitely seen across partners that administrators that really help us educate their instructors or help them understand the concepts that build good communities have had massive impacts on the overall organization's success.” ~ Brian Verdine, Ph.D.

 I’m already an expert in technology and pedagogy - do I have to take it to start a pilot?

-Pedagogy is a broad domain of inquiry, and as a company we have spent the past 5 and a half years doing nothing but focusing on community pedagogy.
-You would be hard pressed to find a team with as much expertise in getting students to interact meaningfully as ours.
-We acknowledge that there are many instructors and faculty out there who are experts in their field and that it may be technology or pedagogy, but we ask that they respect our years of research and data in this aspect of education and see this as an opportunity to to learn something new, or at least reinforce something they may have not thought much about.
+Pedagogy is a broad domain of inquiry, and as a company, we have spent the past 5 and a half years doing nothing but focusing on community pedagogy.
+You would be hard-pressed to find a team with as much expertise in getting students to interact meaningfully as ours.
+We acknowledge that there are many instructors and faculty out there who are experts in their field and that it may be technology or pedagogy, but we ask that they respect our years of research and data in this aspect of education and see this as an opportunity to learn something new, or at least reinforce something they may not have thought much about.